26 / 6 / 2014 00:00 AM

 Financial help for childcare costs

 This is aimed specifically at working parents to help with the cost of registered and approved childcare, and can cover a percentage of childcare costs.

 Further information on the available rates can be found at HM Revenue and Customs.

 This is a regular payment made to anyone bringing up a child or young person under 16, or under 20 if they stay in approved education or training.
 Members of stff could also receive Guardian's Allowance if they are bringing up someone else's child because one or both parents have died.
 This is paid on top of child benefit.

 For more information and advice on child benefit visit HM Revenue and Customs or contact the tax credit helpline on 0844 8569912.

 Childcare vouchers can be offered in addition to salary but are more commonly offered as a ‘salary sacrifice’.
 This means that a specific amount of salary is replaced by childcare vouchers.

-Since 1 September 2004, all NHS bursary-funded students (new and continuing) who have dependent children have been able to apply for extra help with registered and approved childcare costs.
+Since 1 September 2004, all NHS bursary-funded students who have dependent children have been able to apply for extra help with registered and approved childcare costs.
 This new childcare allowance is paid as a supplement to the existing NHS funded bursary.

 The allowance is available to students with dependent children aged under 15 (or aged under 17 for children with special educational needs) on the first day of the academic year.
 This allowance pays up to 85 per cent of the actual childcare costs to a net maximum payable of £127.50 per week for one child and £189.55 per week for two of more children.
 Every year, childcare allowance is calculated individually and the amount awarded will depend on individual circumstances and the income available to an individual and their family.